SKIN CHECKS FITZROY

 SCREENING FOR SKIN CANCER IN FITZROY NORTH

 There is currently no formal screening program for skin cancers in Australia.
 It is recommended that people become familiar with their skin.
 If you notice any changes consult your doctor.
-Dr Vinith Menezes, Dr Emily MacDonald and Dr Thong Le are highly trained in skin conditions.
+Dr Vinith Menezes, and Dr Emily MacDonald are highly trained in skin conditions.

 SKIN CANCER GP ONLINE BOOKINGS AT THE CLINIC